Obstacker/juice-docs-v2/docs/user/legal/Peace/guiding-principals.md

 #### 6. Withdrawal Rights; Compulsory Withdrawal.

 > **(a) Limited Right to Withdraw.** A Member may withdraw at any time by transferring its Tokens to a third party.
 Such withdrawal shall be facilitated and executed, in part, using one or more smart contracts and shall be effective as of the date of transfer.
 Any withdrawal is irrevocable.
+Alternatively, a Member may redeem the entirety of the Tokens held, which are submitted to the Juicebox Protocol and burned, reducing the DAO supply, in return the Member receives some portion of their initial or cumulative DAO Membership holdings in Ethereum (or other "Cryptographic currency").
+A Member who burns the entirety of their token holdings shall be deemed to have withdrawn from the DAO.
+The DAO shall not be obligated to pay any interest or other compensation to a Member who redeems or withdraws its Tokens.

 > **(b) Compulsory Withdrawal.** Not in limitation of Section 6(a), the Members acting by vote via the Dapp may cause a Member to be compulsorily withdrawn from the DAO to the extent that such Members, in their reasonable discretion, determine it to be necessary, desirable, or appropriate, including, without limitation, to comply with applicable law or regulations, or to avoid a material adverse effect on the DAO or the other Members.
 For the avoidance of doubt–the Member proposed to be compulsorily withdrawn shall be entitled to vote with respect to any vote of the Members regarding such compulsory withdrawal.